rl-institut/open_plan/docs/view_components/menu_bar.rst

 ^^^^^^^

 * Clicking on any of the menus' option results in a drop-down list of sub-menu's options
-* The menu/submenu's options that are not applicable are greyed out or inactive and thus, nothing happens when clicked upon
+* Clicking on *File* would show a drop-down list with the following submenus or options:
+    I. Load project
+    II.
+New project
+    III.
+Save project
+    IV.
+Save project as
+    V. Export project
+    VI.
+Exit open_plan
+* clicking on *Preferences* would show a drop-down list with the following submenus or options:
+    I. Language
+    II.
+Display
+* User can change the scenario by clicking on the specific scenario under the *Scenarios* menu or load their own scenario as well, or create a new scenario

 Requirement
 ^^^^^^^^^^^

+* The menu/submenu's options that are not applicable are greyed out or inactive and thus, nothing happens when clicked upon

 Link with other view-components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^